caltechlibrary/sidewall/README.md

 #### Unsupported Dimensions data types

-As of this version, Sidewall does not offer support for representing Dimensinos policy and patent entities.
+As of this version, Sidewall does not offer support for representing Dimensions policy and patent entities.
 This is purely due to resource constraints and not due to an inherent limitation in the Sidewall design.
 Future development could easily add new object classes to support these other data entities.

 ⁇ Getting help and support